johnnymast/Sandbox/README.md

 + HHVM

 ## Known issues

+If you come across a bug/issue you can always report them to the [issue tracker](issues).
+While developing this package this is something things i noticed.
+Those things are listed below.

 ### Filter/Action function callback is not called
 If you have functions inside a namespace.
 So should add the full namespace to the callback function like this example here.